 Avoid financial transactions: Do not access bank accounts or perform financial transactions, such as bill payments using payment methods, such as your credit or debit card.

 Avoid sharing confidential information: Do not share confidential and personal data.

 Do not connect automatically: In your digital device, you have an option to keep the Wi-Fi in the On and Off modes.
 Ensure that your Wi-Fi is in the Off mode by default.
 If you keep the Wi-Fi in the On mode, it will automatically connect to an unsecured Wi-Fi as and when they are available.

 Disable folder sharing: Disable the folder sharing option in your operating system.

-Use secure websites: Ensure that you access only secure websites (https) through public Wi-Fi.
+Use secure websites: Ensure that you access only Secure Sockets Layer (SSL) websites (https) through public Wi-Fi.